spacebanana420/tanuki/doc/platforms.md

 ### Tanuki's software requirements

 * Scala 3 or Java 11 or later (unless if on x86_64 Linux)
-* FFmpeg (optional, for screen recording and screenshot functionality)
+* FFmpeg (optional, for all functionality related to image and video)
-* FFplay (optional, for viewing video and images)
-  * FFplay comes with FFmpeg for most platforms
 * WINE (optional for Windows, for running Touhou on non-Windows systems)
 * DXVK (optional, for setting dxvk_framerate in Tanuki's configuration)
   * Tanuki does not configure DXVK for the user